 I was given, no doubt, a precious gift at Tushita.
 I sincerely thank Sister Jotika and you Tushita staff for making it so.
 The recollection and learning will always travel with me and sustain my journey.
 Farewell… for the benefit of all sentient beings.

 Getsulma Tenzin Tsangpa, POC 2006

-- Chenrezig Tonglen Retreat Deity Practice retreat begins on September 28, 2014 1:00 pm
+- Green Tara Retreat Group deity practice retreat begins on October 31, 2014 1:00 pm

 Tushita is a centre for the study and practice of Buddhism from the Tibetan Mahayana tradition.
 We're located in Northern India, in the forested hills above the town of McLeod Ganj, Dharamsala - the seat in exile of His Holiness the 14th Dalai Lama.